 Lower and wider are better from a handling standpoint, as they reduce weight transfer during cornering and braking, and also reduce the propensity to roll over.
 Just think about how the super wide track Hummer improved the stability of its predecessor, the Jeep Willy.
 Motorhome manufacturers like Bürstner and Carado have introduced a wide track chassis to improve handling and stability even more.
 They may be wider and more stable than in the past, but these motorhomes still have the height of the habitation unit on the chassis don’t expect any Hummer inspired motorhomes on the road any time soon!

 You’ll also find most of the drive technology found in modern cars in a new front wheel drive motorhome.
-This includes electronic stability control (ESC), or electronic stability program (ESP) as it is called at Fiat, where stability is monitored and adjusted for as well as ABS brakes, traction control and hill control technology.
+This includes electronic stability control (ESC), or electronic stability program (ESP) as it is called at Fiat, as well where stability is monitored and adjusted for as well as ABS brakes, traction control and hill control technology.
 The new series Fiat Ducato, which will be available in 2022, brags a whole host of new advanced driver assistance features including adaptive cruise control, lane control, upgraded electronic stability control (cross wind assist, post collision braking), autonomous emergency brake control, intelligent speed assist, plus new detection systems (blind spot assist, rear cross path detection).

 You’ll find many of the same safety features in a motorhome on a Fiat Ducato as in your car.
 For example, dual driver’s airbags, three-point seat belts with seat belt reminder warning and pretensioner, plus front deformable crash box for absorbing minor crashes.